leanstacks/serverless-common/docs/utils/MIDDYFY.md

 The handler is wrapped with two middlewares.

+1. The `logger-initializer` middleware adds AWS Lambda Context metadata to the logger so that all messages may be correlated to a specific Lambda function invocation.

 1. The `event-normalizer` middleware performs a JSON parse on the `Message`.
-2. The `validator` middleware will validate the event when an `eventSchema` is provided in the options.
+1. The `validator` middleware will validate the event when an `eventSchema` is provided in the options.

 ## Creating a SQS event handler